Copper gains after China’s move to support housing market

-LONDON: Copper prices rose on Tuesday as funds cut bets on lower prices after top consumer China moved to boost its struggling housing and stock markets ahead of data from the manufacturing sector.
+LONDON: Copper prices rose on Tuesday as the dollar weakened and funds cut bets on lower prices after top consumer China moved to boost its struggling housing and stock markets.

+Copper extended gains in the European afternoon after the dollar index reversed lower after data showing US job openings fell in July.

+A weaker US currency makes dollar-priced commodities cheaper for holders of other currencies, which could boost demand, while a stronger dollar could dent demand.
+That relationship is used by funds to generate buy and sell signals from numerical trading models.

-China halved the stamp duty on stock trading while the country’s stock exchanges have cut margin requirements.
+Earlier, copper gained support from China halving stamp duty on stock trading while the country’s stock exchanges have cut margin requirements.

-For the housing market, China’s central bank announced guidance on relaxing residential housing loan rules in an effort to boost loan applications and house purchases.
+China’s central bank, meanwhile, announced guidance on relaxing residential housing loan rules in an effort to boost loan applications and house purchases.

 “These measures are supporting risk appetite,” said Alastair Munro, base metals strategist at Marex, pointing to cuts to short copper positions by commodity trading advisors (CTAs).